Skip to content

 Challenges & Solutions

-The Holdom Overpass Project requires the close coordination of many stakeholders, including the port authority, City of Burnaby and and CN.
+The Holdom Overpass Project requires the close coordination of many stakeholders, including the port authority, City of Burnaby and CN.
 NorLand’s experienced BEL Contracting division is committed to working closely with all parties involved to ensure the project is delivered within the set timeline and budget.

 Overall Impact